 - emotional support

-- interpreting, due to a hearing or speech impairment or because English is not the family’s first language.
+- interpreting, due to a hearing or speech issue or because English is not the family’s first language.

-Some young carers undertake high levels of care; others carry out low levels of care frequently.
-Either can impact heavily on a child or young person.
-Usually children and young people don’t want to stop 'caring' but would welcome some extra support to manage the task of being a carer.
+Some young carers undertake high levels of care; others carry out low levels of care often Either can impact heavily on a child or young person.
+Usually children and young people don’t want to stop 'caring' but would welcome some extra help of being a carer.

-In recognition of this, it’s important that we provide support to our young carers to help them balance their caring with their rights to be children or young people.
+In recognition of this, it’s important that we provide support to our young carers.
+Helping them balance their caring with their rights to be children or young people.

 How we support young carers

-We give young carers extra support to make sure their caring responsibilities don't stop them from learning, staying healthy or enjoying their childhood.
+We give young carers extra support to make sure their caring role don't stop them from learning.
+Making sure they stay healthy and enjoy their childhood.

-We commission a Young Carers Service, provided by Barnardo's, who are based at Priory Campus.
+We have a Young Carers Service, provided by Barnardo's, who are based at Priory Campus.
 They work directly with children and young people who have a caring role in their family.
-By providing the right help, Barnardo’s make sure that the young person doesn’t become responsible for inappropriate caring responsibilities.
+By providing the right help, Barnardo’s make sure that the young person doesn’t become responsible for inappropriate caring roles.

 How to access Barnardo’s